If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.

 Why are people with diabetes more prone to UTIs?

-In general, you could be more susceptible to urinary tract issues if:
+In general, you could be more susceptible to urinary tract infections if:

 - Your blood glucose levels are not properly controlled.